Pluyaud-Marion/MarionPluyaud_12_30052022/README.md

-This repo contains all the source code for project 12 of DA Javascript | React training - Openclassrooms
+This repo contains all the source code for project 12 of DA Javascript | React learning - Openclassrooms

 # Project 12 - Build an analytics dashboard with React